semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

   npm run test
 ```

-This last test runs the code in `src/database.test.js`, which checks if the application can write and delete rows in the database.
+This last test runs the code in `src/database.test.js`, checking if the application can write and delete rows in the database.

 ![Test block](./figures/05-sem-test-block.png){ width=80% }